-71114-07-0 PROCEDURE COMPLETION
+71114-07-05 PROCEDURE COMPLETION

 The performance of this IP meets the IP 71114.01 requirement to evaluate the adequacy of the licensee’s conduct of the biennial exercise and its capability to assess performance via a formal critique process in order to identify and correct weaknesses.
+Routine reviews of problem identification and resolution activities performed in this attachment should equate to approximately 10 to 15 percent of the resource estimate range described above.
 This IP is performed in place of IP 71114.01 at each power reactor site when a Hostile Action Based evaluated exercise is demonstrated.
 Performance of this inspection procedure is to be reported as sample size of one to IP 71114.07 for RPS purposes.”
 Regions should use note 5 in RPS, “not applicable – completion not required during this inspection cycle” when this inspection procedure is not required to be performed.

-71114.07- REFERENCES
+71114.07-06 REFERENCES

-NSIR-DPR-ISG-01 “Emergency Planning For Nuclear Power Plants”
+NSIR-DPR-ISG-01, “Emergency Planning For Nuclear Power Plants”

 Order EA-02-026, “Order for Interim Safeguards and Security Compensatory Measures,” February 25, 2002